nlopez59/MortgageWorkspace/readme.md

 ### Helpful CICS tips and transactions:
--  CEDF - start a debug session
+-  CEDF - enable debug session (EDF - Use PF3 to diable)
 -  CESF - logoff
 -  CEMT - manage resources like "CEMT SET PROG(EPSCMORT) NEWCOPY"
 -  press the 'clear' key to reset the screen an enter to start a new transaction